Katsuji Matsumoto: Retirement and death

-In 1971, now in his late 60s, Matsumoto built an atelier, "Young Bamboo Shoot Studio" (稚筍房, "Chijunbō") in Kamishiraiwa (上白岩on the Izu Peninsula, where he turned his creative talents from the modern and cosmopolitan to the traditional and provincial.
+In 1971, now in his late 60s, Matsumoto built an atelier, "Young Bamboo Shoot Studio" (稚筍房, "Chijunbō") in Kamishiraiwa (上白岩) on the Izu Peninsula, where he turned his creative talents from the modern and cosmopolitan to the traditional and provincial.
 Using the bamboo that was so plentiful in the area, he designed a variety of toys and objects that could easily be reproduced by the local farmers to sell as souvenirs.
 For this work, Matsumoto was given a commendation by the Shizuoka Prefectural government.
 Although these works seem strikingly at odds with Matsumoto's cosmopolitan image, he in fact had always had an eye for the traditional, and was particularly fond of collecting carefully selected Japanese and Korean pottery and furniture.
 Modern or traditional, Western or Eastern, the common thread that runs through Matsumoto's aesthetic sense, and his work, is an appreciation of that which is refined, simple, elegant, and unpretentious.

 In 1986, Matsumoto suffered the last of a series of strokes, and was hospitalized, never to fully regain consciousness again.
 The stylish Matsumoto had been famously fastidious throughout his life, and his daughter, Meiko, has written that she was startled to notice that on his hospital bed, where Matsumoto lay unconscious and barely responsive, he had been using his remaining good hand to remove the pills that had formed on the old hospital blanket.
 Furthermore, although doctors said he had lost his sight, Matsumoto would open his eyes, and, as if looking in a mirror, would straighten the hairs of his mustache with his fingers as he had habitually done for years.
 Matsumoto died at the age of 81.
 His cremated remains are interred in the Fuji Cemetery in Gotemba, Shizuoka, at the foot of Mount Fuji.